 1.0 Staff/Training 1.1 Ongoing Training Eight (8) hours annually of continuing education in HIV related or other specific topics including a minimum of two (2) hours training in Affordable Care Act is required as needed.
 Materials for staff training and continuing education are on file.
 Staff interviews indicate compliance.
 1.2 Staff Experience A minimum of one-year documented HIV work experience is preferred.
 Documentation of work experience in personnel file.
-2.0 Client Eligibility 2.1 Comprehensive Intake/Assessment Agency performs a comprehensive financial intake/application to determine client eligibility for this program as needed to ensure that these funds are used as a last resort in order for the client to utilize his/her existing insurance or be eligible to purchase a qualified health plan through the Marketplace.
+2.0 Client Eligibility 2.1 Comprehensive Intake/Assessment Agency performs a comprehensive financial intake/application to determine client eligibility for this program as needed to ensure that these funds are used as a last resort in order for the client to utilize their existing insurance or be eligible to purchase a qualified health plan through the Marketplace.
 Assessment should include review of individual's premium and cost sharing subsidies through the health insurance marketplace.
-Review of agency's Policies & Procedures Manual indicates compliance.
+Review of agency's Policies &amp; Procedures Manual indicates compliance.
 Review of client intake/assessment for service indicates compliance.
-2.2 Advance Premium Tax Credit Reconciliation Agency will ensure all clients receiving assistance for Marketplace QHP premiums: • Designate Premium Tax Credit to be taken in advance during Marketplace Insurance enrollment Review of client record.

-Update income information at Healthcare.gov every 6 months, at minimum, with one update required during annual Marketplace open enrollment or Marketplace renewal periods.
+2.2 Advance Premium Tax Credit Reconciliation Review of client record.
+Agency will ensure all clients receiving assistance for Marketplace QHP premiums: Designate Premium Tax Credit to be taken in advance dyning Monkstrale of Inguing a general legent. during Marketplace Insurance enrollment.Update income information at Healthcare.gov every 6 months, at minimum, with one update required during annual Marketplace open enrollment or Marketplace renewal periods.
 Submit prior year tax information no later than May 31st.
-Tax information must include: Federal Marketplace Form 1095-A IRS Form 8962 IRS Form 1040 (excludes 1040EZ) Reconciliation of APTC credits or liabilities 3.0 Client Access 3.1 Clients Referral and Tracking Agency receives referrals from a broad range of HIV service providers and makes appropriate referrals out when necessary.
-Documentation of referrals received.
-Documentation of referrals out.
+Tax information must include: • Federal Marketplace Form 1095-A • IRS Form 8962 • IRS Form 1040 (excludes 1040EZ) Reconciliation of APTC credits or liabilities 3.0 Client Access 3.1 Clients Referral and Tracking Documentation of referrals received.
+Agency receives referrals from a broad range of HIV service providers and makes appropriate referrals out when necessary.
 Staff reports indicate compliance.

-3.2 Prioritization of Service Agency implements a system to utilize the RW Planning Council-approved prioritization of cost sharing assistance when limited funds warrant it.
+3.2 Prioritization of Service Agency implements a system to utilize the RW Planning Councilapproved prioritization of cost sharing assistance when limited funds warrant it.
 Agency use the Planning Council-approved consumer out-of-pocket methodology.
-Priority Ranking of Cost Sharing Assistance (in descending order): 1.
-HIV medication co-pays and deductibles (medications on the Texas ADAP formulary) 2.
-Non-HIV medication co-pays and deductibles (all other allowable HIV-related medications) Review of agency's Policies & Procedures Manual indicates compliance.
+Review of agency's Policies &amp; Procedures Manual indicates compliance.
 Review of agency's monthly reimbursement indicates compliance.
-3. Doctor visit co-pays/deductibles (physician visit and/or lab copayments) Medicare Part D (Rx) premiums 3.3 Decreasing Barriers to Service Agency establishes formal written agreements with all Houston HSDA Ryan White-funded (Part A, B, C, D) primary care, mental health and substance use provider agencies to enable clients of these agencies to enroll in Health Insurance assistance at his/her primary care, mental health or substance use provider site. (i.e., No need for client to physically present to Health Insurance provider.)
-Review of agency's Policies & Procedures Manual indicates compliance.
+Priority Ranking of Cost Sharing Assistance (in descending order): HIV medication co-pays and deductibles (medications on the Texas ADAP formulary) Non-HIV medication co-pays and deductibles (all other allowable HIV- related medications) Doctor visit co-pays/deductibles (physician visit and/or lab copayments) Medicare Part D (Rx) premiums 3.3 Decreasing Barriers to Service Agency establishes formal written agreements with all Houston HSDA Ryan White-funded (Part A, B, C, D) primary care, mental health and substance use provider agencies to enable clients of these agencies to enroll in Health Insurance Assistance at their primary care, mental health or substance use provider site. (i.e., No need for client to physically present to Health Insurance Assistance provider.)
+Review of agency's Policies &amp; Procedures Manual indicates compliance.
 Review of client intake/assessment for service indicates compliance.